-Luckily at 6am there was no one around to see me gingerly picking my way down that path, fearful with every slippery step that I would fall and roll the rest of the way down the hill like a rather rotund middle-aged barrel.
+Luckily at 6 am, there was no one around to see me gingerly picking my way down that path, fearful with every slippery step that I would fall and roll the rest of the way down the hill like a rather rotund middle-aged barrel.

 The View of the Jurassic Coast at Durdle Door

-As I neared the end of the path, the top of the Durdle Door archway was revealed, and I could see some of the 150 steps carved into the cliff, down to the Man O’War beach far below.
+As I neared the end of the path, the top of the Durdle Door archway was revealed, and I could see some of the 150 steps carved into the cliff, down to the Man O’War Beach far below.

-Who, I wondered could be so thoughtless and lazy as to do this?
-Discarded plastic bottles, takeaway boxes and (horror of horrors) full nappy sacks were dumped brazenly in one of the country’s most scenic spots.
+I wondered who could be so thoughtless and lazy as to do this.
+Discarded plastic bottles, takeaway boxes, and (horror of horrors) full nappy sacks were dumped brazenly in one of the country’s most scenic spots.

-As I approached the viewing area, the gentle breeze tousled my hair and the iodine tang of sea air filled my nostrils and lungs.
-Dorset’s stunning Jurassic coast is a truly beautiful place and it was astonishing to have it to myself – I’d half expected to jostle for position and to vie to get the best place for photos free of other people.
+As I approached the viewing area, the gentle breeze tousled my hair, and the iodine tang of sea air filled my nostrils and lungs.
+Dorset’s stunning Jurassic coast is a truly beautiful place, and it was astonishing to have it to myself – I’d half expected to jostle for position and to vie to get the best place for photos free of other people.

-From the lofty heights of the white chalk cliffs, I spied cormorants on the rocks near a couple of hardy kayakers bobbing in the waves, then flurries of jackdaws, rooks and ravens swirling high above me, riding the air currents and calling loudly.
+From the lofty heights of the white chalk cliffs, I spied cormorants on the rocks near a couple of hardy kayakers bobbing in the waves, then flurries of jackdaws, rooks, and ravens swirling high above me, riding the air currents and calling loudly.
 More than a few pecked at the rubbish pile, relishing the spoils…